“Only the dead have seen the end of the war.” ―Plato, 5th century BCE

 Instead of having to purchase a massive army, Kill Team instead focuses on smaller sized battles.
 This is much cheaper to get into and all models are compatible with the larger army-sized battles.

 Granted, Kill Team is more of a skirmish game than a wargame, but I still think it’s the best entry point if you’re considering getting into 40k.
+Bonus: We just made getting into Kill Team easier.
+Build a viable Kill Team for less than $50 with our handy beginner guide.

 Dust Tactics is another miniature wargame and let me tell you, the models look awesome.
 WWII always gets a lot of showcase in wargames.